This post has been updated. It was originally published on October 27, 2017.

 What should parents do with this information?

 In general, it seems clear that parents should try to introduce allergens early on.
-All the evidence suggests that this will actively help children avoid allergies later.
-If you’re worried, head to an allergist.
+All the evidence suggests that this will actively help children avoid sever allergies later.
+If you’re worried, head to an specialist.
 They’ll be able to walk you through the process and address your concerns, and even provide a plan for how to proceed.
 It’s scary, but necessary—and allergies are no joke.